 Add Cured Meats and Cheese

 Most cured meat options are perfect for charcuterie boards.
-Traditional Italian Salumi products like: beef or pork summer sausage, garlic sausage, pepperoni, soppressata, and mortadella.
+Traditional Italian Salumi products like beef or pork summer sausage, garlic sausage, pepperoni, soppressata, and mortadella.
 Thin sliced Italian hams like capicola or prosciutto.
 From Spain: jamón ibérico de bellota (cured ham), spicy chorizo sausage, salchichón and lomo are all popular choices.
 For cheese, include a mix of hard & soft cheeses on your platter.
-A wheel of warmed brie, sharp cheddar cheese, monterey jack jalapeño cheese, blue cheese, spicy cheddar, veggie or smoked gouda are all popular choices.
+A wheel of warmed brie, sharp cheddar cheese, Monterey jack jalapeño cheese, blue cheese, spicy cheddar, veggie, or smoked gouda is all popular choices.

-Complete the platter with sun dried tomatoes, pickled vegetables, artichoke hearts, peperoncino, a caprese salad, grilled stone fruits (fresh gilled peaches taste amazing!) and more.
+Complete the platter with sun-dried tomatoes, pickled vegetables, artichoke hearts, peperoncino, a Caprese salad, grilled stone fruits (fresh grilled peaches taste amazing!), and more.
 One more thing, don’t forget to include serving utensils!

 © Featured Photo by GourmetGiftbaskets.com

 © 2019 – Blog Photos by GourmetGiftbaskets.com